Chao Tzee Cheng: Career

 Upon his return to Singapore, Chao was appointed the forensic pathologist at the Department of Pathology in the Ministry of Health.
 Almost immediately, Chao was involved in his first case as a pathologist.
 He was invited to be an expert witness in the murder case of Koh Liang Chuen in 1969.
 The notoriety of this case raised Chao's standing as a forensic expert in the region.
 His forensic expertise and duties extended beyond Singapore to countries like Malaysia, Hong Kong and even certain states of West Africa.

 In his career, Chao performed over 25,000 autopsies and was the authoritative expert witness in many unsolved murder cases worldwide.
 His forensic capability was demonstrated in the investigation of mass disasters such as the Spyros blast, the Singapore Cable Car tragedy, the Hotel New World disaster and the SilkAir Flight 185 tragedy.
-He also helped solve notorious crimes in the annals of Singapore criminal law, such as the Adrian Lim cult murders, the Scripps Body Parts murders, the Bulgarian girl murder and the Flor Contemplacion case.
+He also helped solve notorious crimes in the annals of Singapore criminal law, such as the Adrian Lim cult murders, the John Martin Scripps body parts murders, the Bulgarian girl murder and the Flor Contemplacion case.
 He was nicknamed the "Justice of Murder" by his associates for his uncanny ability to solve murder cases.
+Additionally, Chao was the final speaker and medical adviser of State Coroner Lim Keng Seong during a 1988 coroner's inquiry into the death of Chong Yun Jing, who died of meningitis that arose as a complication of the brain surgery she underwent three months before her death.

 Despite the political sensitivities of several of his cases, Professor Chao remained objective and presented the facts as he knew them.
 He was also known to stand for justice, no matter which side of the fence it stood on.
 For example, in 1975, he testified as an expert witness for the defence at the Kuala Lumpur High Court trial of Hugh Ashley Johnston for the murder of his wife.
 In the end, a six-to-one jury verdict held that Johnston had no intention to kill his wife.

 Chao served in various capacities, including the Master of the Singapore Academy of Medicine (1992–1995), and President of the Singapore Society of Pathology (1987–1990).
 He also founded the Medico-Legal Society, and served as its President from 1985 until his death in 2000.

 In 1999, Chao co-authored a book with Audrey Perera entitled Murder Is My Business, which documented some of his better-known cases.